Appventurez- app development company

 4. High Dependency on AI—Utmost dependency on AI, from carrying out simple tasks to high-level decision-making, can have disastrous implications.
 Triggering decisions based entirely on datasets can have downgrading impacts on food quality and resource management.

-Future of AI in Food Industry
+Future of AI led Automation in Food Industry

 1. Smart Kitchen and Robot Chef— Kitchens at homes and restaurants can also be integrated with artificial intelligence to maintain food safety standards and aid in cookery.
 Additionally, robotics can also be added to the kitchen to aid in manufacturing, checking food quality, and upkeeping the cleanliness of types of equipment.
-In the preceding sections, we have already discussed Chef Watson by IBM that aids chefs while cooking and suggests recipes.
+In the preceding sections, we have already discussed Chef Watson by IBM who aids chefs while cooking and suggests recipes.

 2. Research Labs for Food Processing— Growing food in a controlled setting as in the case of research labs, can aid in optimizing quality and assuring consistency in the rate of production.
 Datasets collected from the labs can then be put to use in a wider setting to attain maximum output and efficiency.